Modern Non-Surgical Weight Loss Approach

 • Patients must be free of drug, tobacco or alcohol abuse.

-• Patients must quit smoking at least 4 weeks before surgery and abstain thereafter
+• Patients must quit smoking at least 4 weeks before treatment and thereafter

 Ready to take the first step towards a healthier you?